norahal2003/Glotfile-analyzer/README.md

   - `Image + ZIP`
 - Automatically corrects MP4 chunk offsets (`stco`/`co64` boxes) so video playback works correctly after embedding
 - Saves the output as a `.png` file that secretly contains all other formats
-- this is the like for the website create glot file https://www.glotfiles.dev/

 ---

 ## Requirements